-If a county treasurer adopts a resolution of tax delinquency as described in "Resolution of tax delinquency," above, and certifies a copy of the resolution to the prosecuting attorney or a certificate holder complies a list of abandoned parcels and if the impositions against a parcel of land appearing on the list of abandoned parcels exceed the fair market value of the parcel as currently shown by the latest valuation by the auditor of the county in which the land is located, then the prosecuting attorney or the certificate holder, whichever the case may be, may notify the county board of revision in writing by filing a notice with the clerk of court that, in the prosecuting attorney's or certificate holder's opinion, based on the auditor's then-current valuation of the parcel of abandoned land, the impositions against that parcel exceed the fair market value of that parcel.
-The prosecuting attorney or certificate holder must send this notice not later than 14 days before the final hearing as described in "Final hearing on the merits," above.
-After its receipt of the notice, the board of revision must schedule a hearing on the question of the valuation of the abandoned land.
-The board of revision must give notice of the hearing in accordance with the provisions described in 'Notice of proceedings and potential sale" and 'Service of process," above.
+If a county treasurer adopts a resolution of tax delinquency as described in "Resolution of tax delinquency," above, and certifies a copy of the resolution to the prosecuting attorney or a certificate holder complies a list of abandoned parcels and if the impositions against a parcel of abandoned land appearing on the list of abandoned parcels exceed the fair market value of that parcel as currently shown by the latest valuation by the auditor of the county in which the land is located, then the prosecuting attorney or the certificate holder, whichever is applicable, may notify the county board of revision in writing by filing a notice with the clerk of court that, in the prosecuting attorney's or certificate holder's opinion, based on the auditor's then-current valuation of the parcel of abandoned land, the impositions against that parcel exceed the fair market value of that parcel.
+The prosecuting attorney or certificate holder must send this notice not later than 14 days before the final hearing as described in 'Final hearing on the merits," above.
+After its receipt of the notice, the board of revision must schedule a hearing on the question of the valuation of the abandoned land that is the subject of the complaint for foreclosure filed as described above.
+The board of revision must give notice of the hearing in accordance with the provisions described in "Notice of proceedings and potential sale" and 'Service of process," above.
 In addition to determining the valuation of the abandoned land, the board of revision at the hearing also may adjudicate the ultimate disposition of the case as described in "Owner's or lienholder's petition," below, if the notice of the hearing specifies that the hearing may adjudicate that ultimate disposition.
 (R.C.
 323.68(B)(1).)

-If a lienholder files with and supplies the board of revision with a good faith appraisal from a licensed professional appraiser and shows by a preponderance of the evidence that the impositions against the parcel of abandoned land do not exceed the fair market value of that parcel as determined by the auditor's then-current valuation of that parcel, then that abandoned land may be removed from the list of abandoned parcels.
-The board of revision must conduct a hearing and must make a factual finding as to whether the impositions against the parcel of abandoned land do not exceed the fair market value of the parcel.
-If the board finds that the impositions do not exceed the fair market value of the parcel, the board is not required to dismiss the complaint for foreclosure or remove the parcel from the list of abandoned parcels if it determines that the restoration of the abandoned land to the tax duplicate remains of sufficient public interest to justify adjudicating the case under the bill.
-In making its determination, the board may consider any of the following:

-- (1) The period of time in which the parcel has been tax delinquent; - (2) The likelihood of payment of the tax delinquency; - (3) The interest in the parcel by, or the input of, any affected municipal corporation, township, or community development organization; - (4) The existence of any land reutilization or development plan;2 or - (5) Any other factors or testimony that the board determines will more expeditiously cause the abandoned land to be restored to the tax duplicate.
+If a lienholder files with and supplies the board of revision a good faith appraisal from a licensed professional appraiser and shows by a preponderance of the evidence that the impositions against the parcel of abandoned land do not exceed the fair market value of that parcel as determined by the auditor's thencurrent valuation of that parcel, then that abandoned land may be removed from the list of abandoned parcels.
+The board of revision must conduct a hearing and must make a factual finding as to whether the impositions against the parcel of abandoned land do not exceed the fair market value of that parcel as determined by the auditor's then-current valuation of that parcel.
+If the board finds that the impositions do not exceed the fair market value of that parcel as determined by the auditor's then-current valuation of that parcel, the board is not required to dismiss the complaint for foreclosure or remove the parcel from the list of abandoned parcels if it determines that the restoration of the abandoned land to the tax duplicate remains of sufficient public interest to justify adjudicating the case under the bill.
+In making its determination, the board may consider any of the following: (1) the period of time in which the parcel has been tax delinquent, (2) the likelihood of payment of the tax delinquency, (3) the interest in the parcel by, or the input of, any affected municipal corporation, township, or community development organization, (4) the existence of any land reutilization or development plan as provided in R.C.
+5721.22, or (5) any other factors or testimony that the board determines will more expeditiously cause the abandoned land to be restored to the tax duplicate.